 - Use a vacuum to remove the dust from furniture and the carpet.

-4. Clean Hard-to-Reach Places by Rearranging Your Space
+4. Clean Hard-to-Reach Places by Rearranging Your Office Space

 Cleaning is necessary to keep your facility neat and sanitary.
 Pay special attention to those hard-to-reach places, such as ceilings and spaces behind furniture.
 Even consider rearranging the furniture so that there aren’t large gaps behind file cabinets or sofas.